jnauticus/orb_slam3_light/README.md

 ### orb_slam3_light

-This is fork of the [ORB_SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) without Pangolin for ROS usage.
+This is fork of the [ORB_SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) without Pangolin for ROS usage. hi

 ### Dependencies